airwallex/airwallex-payment-android/GUIDE.md

 ## Airwallex Native UI integration
 We provide native screens to facilitate the integration of payment functions.

-First, add below code in your host Activity or Fragment, implement Activity#onActivityResult and handle the result.
+At first, add below code in your host Activity or Fragment, implement Activity#onActivityResult and handle the result.
 ```kotlin
     override fun onActivityResult(requestCode: Int, resultCode: Int, data: Intent?) {
         super.onActivityResult(requestCode, resultCode, data)